UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Methodology

 \subsection{Geometric Scene Reconstruction}

 To replicate the static environment, a 3D reference model of the region of interest (ROI) is required.
 This model can be sourced from platforms offering 3D tiles or topographical data, such as Cesium \cite{cesium_ion}, OpenTopography \cite{opentopography}, or municipal GIS portals.
-If a ready-made model is unavailable or lacks resolution, the scene may be reconstructed using photogrammetry tools, such as Autodesk ReCap Pro \cite{autodesk_recappro}, RealityCapture \cite{realitycapture}, or COLMAP \cite{colmap}. or modeling software.
-The static environment can also be modeled manually using 3D modeling software such as Autodesk Maya \cite{autodesk_maya}, Cinema 4D \cite{cinema4d}, or Blender \cite{blender}.
+If a ready-made model is unavailable or lacks resolution, the scene may be reconstructed using photogrammetry tools, such as Autodesk ReCap Pro \cite{autodesk_recappro}, RealityCapture \cite{realitycapture}, or COLMAP \cite{colmap}.
+If 3D modeling expertise are available, then static environment can also be modeled manually using 3D modeling software such as Autodesk Maya \cite{autodesk_maya}, Cinema 4D \cite{cinema4d}, or Blender \cite{blender}, however, reference 2D images should be used to model geometry to align it accurately to real-world.